thijmen38/Earthy-Group2/docs/design.md

 Use the colour code as per Twinkle's roof modules 3d

 <ins>*Walls*</ins>
-Though a computational method was used for the roofs, for the walls we opted a manual approach
+Though a computational method was used for the roofs, for the walls we opted a manual approach explain the approach

 **Simplification**
 *Shirya*